 Made famous by Siri, natural language processing and understanding has made considerable advances in the last few years, and is seeing an increased level of integration within market research tools.
 As natural language processing becomes more sophisticated, so do the insights it can glean from analysing the vast amounts of social sentiment data being created by the proliferation of social media activities.
 These technologies will also play a growing role in the development of mobile apps for market research, increasing completion speed and convenience for survey respondents by avoiding the need for extensive text input.

 As camera technology in computing and mobile devices has advanced along with image processing algorithms, developers have been able to capture and analyse details about human-machine interactions on an unprecedented level.
-Leading the charge are technologies that track eye moments and facial expressions to offer deeper insight into perceptions and behaviour.
+Leading the charge are technologies that track eye moments and facial expressions to offer deeper insights into perceptions and behaviour.
 For example, Realeyes aims to help advertisers gauge the emotional impact of their campaigns by analysing the facial expressions of individuals via webcam as they respond to their advertisements – and this data can be collected, analysed and delivered in real time.

-Bo Mattsson is the chief executive of Cint, a global provider of market research tool for creating online panels and obtaining market insight from survey respondents via its OpinionHUB global exchange platform.
+Bo Mattsson is the chief executive of Cint, a global provider of market research tool for creating online panels and obtaining market insights from survey respondents via its OpinionHUB global exchange platform.
 Bo founded Cint in 1998 when he decided to apply his experience of trading online to the market research industry.
 He then took over as CEO in 2003 to revamp the core technology behind the market research tools into an exchange-based offering for transparent respondent access.
 For further information, please visit www.cint.com.